 Watering the lawn at least a week before we arrive will be helpful.
 This serves a few purposes.
 First, it prepares the soil by softening it up and settling the dry dust that can accumulate over the Winter and drought conditions of a rainless Summer.
 Second, it makes the weeds alive and growing which will result in a better kill.
 A weed must be actively growing in order to kill it.
 And the faster they grow, the faster they die.

 Here's a little science behind the necessity of watering -

 In order to survive drought conditions, weeds and other plants shut down growth.
 This can happen both in Winter and Summer if there isn't enough moisture.
 Most folks overlook this especially in Winter because, well..., it's Winter.
 Weeds and other plants in a drought or stressed condition can also create a waxy coating to prevent evaporation and ensure survival.
 Once this waxy coating is on the plants, the herbicides have a very difficult time penetrating into the plant.
 Watering to get the weeds growing and lose the waxy coat is a critical step to a better percentage kill.

-We use the soil temperature map to give us an accurate idea of the best time to apply pre-emergents.
-This is generally once the soil is at 55 degrees for five days in a row. at this point many weeds seeds begin to germinate.
+We use the soil temperature map to give us an accurate idea of the best time to apply pre-emergents in Carlsbad.
+This is generally once the soil in a given area is at 55 degrees for five days in a row. at this point many weeds seeds begin to germinate.

 Professional Weed Control Services